starenka/mailjetv3/README.md

 ### API documentation

-Every code examples can be find on the [Mailjet Documentation][doc]
+All code examples can be found on the [Mailjet Documentation][doc].

 (Please refer to the [Mailjet Documentation Repository][api_doc] to contribute to the documentation examples)